algolab-quantique/Stage-A25-Zakary/docs/wiki/devlog.md

 **Features Added:**
 - Added a Table Of Content to the right of every .md pages when generating doxygen documentation
 - Added a copy button to code blocks in doxygen documentation
+- Created `builder.py`, a simple python script that tries to build and upload the project to PyPI (only test index for now)
+- Added a bunch of

 **Bug Fixes:**
 - Fixed GH Pages doxygen build not having a light/dark mode switch.